Tourmi/csharp-framework/README.md

 - Tourmi.Framework.ServiceProviders
   - Personal implementation of a lazy service provider

-## Tourmi.Coroutines
+## [BETA] Tourmi.Coroutines
-ValueTask-like type for use in games (or applications with an update loop), allowing for single-threaded async code.
+ValueTask-like type for use in games (or applications with an update loop), allowing for GC-free async code that can be contextualized per update loop (ie: Variable Update, Fixed Update, etc).

 - Used through the CoroutineContext class.
-  Coroutines can only be queued within a CoroutineContext.Enter(), and will only update once the context is exited.
+  Coroutines can only be queued within a CoroutineContext.Enter() `using` scope, and will only update once the scope is exited.

 ### TODO
 - Write tests